Where to Stay in Barcelona: Top Neighborhoods for Travelers

 • Local: Neighborhoods such as Gràcia, where you can unwind like a local.

-• Upscale: Think Eixample, dotted with and design.
+• Upscale: Think Eixample, dotted with luxury and design.

-• Budget-: Areas like Poble Sec, offering great value without skimping on charm.
+• Budget-friendly: Areas like Poble Sec, offering great value without skimping on charm.

 Let's dive deeper into some of these neighborhoods, so you can find the perfect home base for your Barcelona adventure!